The Left, Leaks, and "Disinformation" Czars

 And

-Well, Victor, some of the people who won't be pushing back are those who are sitting at home on their couches.
+Pushback to all this.
+Well, Victor, some of the people who won't be pushing back are those who are sitting at home on their couches, and we're going to talk about that in a little bit: the infantile

-youth or adult infants of America, which you've just touched on.
-But before we get to that, we'll talk about Nina Jankowitz, the Biden administration's minister of truth.
+But before we get to that, we'll talk about Nina Jankowitz, the Biden administration's minister of truth, and we'll do that right after these important messages.

+Not too dated, though.
 We haven't spoken about it.

-Nina Jankiewicz is the kind of loon, one of many weirdos that seem to have taken
+Nina Jankiewicz is the kind of loon, one of many

 high positions in the Obama administration.
-Alejandro Mayorkis, the head of Department of Homeland Security, was very defensive of this appointment.
+Alejandro Mayorkis, the head of the Department of Homeland Security, was very defensive of this appointment.

 I'm sure our listeners have caught her on

-sounds like the worst nightmare of what abby hoffman dave harris Jerry Rubin, the whole 60s hippie movement.
+Sounds like the worst nightmare of what?
+Abby Hoffman, Dave Harris, Jerry Rubin, the whole 60s hippie movement.

-Oh, the Nixon people are going to have an office of disinformation and they're going to, you know what I mean?
+Oh, the Nixon people are going to have an Office of Disinformation and they're going to, you know what I mean?
 It's so weird that the left is finally where they always wanted to be, totalitarians.

 And that is where they are.
 They don't have popular support.